Bien History, Family Crest & Coats of Arms

 The surname Bien was first found in Silesia, where the name is considered to have made an early contribution to the feudal society which became the backbone of early development in Europe.
 The name became prominent in local affairs and branched into many houses which played important roles in the tribal and national conflicts, each group seeking power and status in an ever-changing territorial profile.

-Important Dates for the Bien family
+Early History of the Bien family

 This web page shows only a small excerpt of our Bien research.
 Another 134 words (10 lines of text) covering the years 1590, 1651, 1754, and 1769 are included under the topic Early Bien History in all our PDF Extended History products and printed products wherever possible.